adil853/ek/README.md

 ### Local

-- Navigate to project directory
+- Navigate to project root directory
 - Run "composer install"
 - Run "cp .env.example .env"
 - Replace DB_DATABASE with absolute path of your sqlite db in .env file i.e. (/var/www/html/database/database.sqlite) (suggested way) or provide complete mysql connection of your local machine you are running app on